Antarctic Peninsula, Base Camp Voyages, 12 Days, Polar Expedition

 Mountaineering in Antarctica

 This is a technical and more strenuous activity for mountaineers who wish to walk beyond the shore radius in order to reach higher grounds and viewpoints.
-Mountaineers walk in rope parties under the leadership of a certified mountain guide, mostly across glaciated environment in Antarctica.
+Mountaineers walk in rope parties under the leadership of a certified mountain guide, mostly across the glaciated environment in Antarctica.
 Depending on the landing site, glacier walks can vary from half day to full day outings.
 Mountaineering knowledge is preferable, but not required.
 Physical fitness is essential.

 We offer an exciting ‘open air’ camping option, providing an intensive experience of the Antarctic wilderness.
 We provide industry leading special gear and field equipment which includes top quality wind and waterproof, breathable bivouac bags (lightweight alternative to tent system).
 Polar sleeping bags will keep campers dry, warm and comfortable during the night in the open air of Antarctica.
 The night ashore will be supervised by one experienced field guide.
 Please note that camping is always subject to weather, local site and environmental regulations.